civilservicelgbt/civilservicelgbt.github.io/_conference/implementing-effective-change-in-the-workplace.md

 ---
 In this presentation, you will learn how a LGBT+ civil servant has implemented an effective data driven change within their organisation and the result it had.

-L﻿ed by Nic Turner, Senior Diversity and Inclusion Manager, HM Prison and Probation Service.
+Led by Nic Turner, Senior Diversity and Inclusion Manager, HM Prison and Probation Service.